- 10+ Guests Price as advertised

-We suggest that you arrive at least one day prior to the trip start, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
+We suggest that you arrive at least one day prior to the start of your Tuscany bike trip, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
 We recommend that you fly into the Florence Airport (FLR).The airport is about three miles from the town center.
 You can take a taxi (~20 euros) directly to the hotel, or a bus which departs hourly.

 You can also fly into Rome or Milan and take a train or flight from either city.
 From Rome’s Fiumicino Airport (FCO), you may take a direct train to Rome’s central station, Roma Termini.
 Follow the “Stazione/Railway Station” signs.
 Trains depart twice hourly.
 Tickets can be purchased at a Biglietteria office or from ticket machines.
 All tickets must be validated before getting on the train: do this by stamping your ticket at the yellow boxes near the platform.
 The ride takes 30 minutes.
 From Roma Termini, transfer to a train for Florence.
 The Eurostar trains depart frequently and are the quickest.
 The trip takes 1.5 hours and costs between 44-62 euros one way per person.
 In Florence, taxis are available to take you to your hotel.
 Taxi service is available from Rome Fiumicino Airport to central Rome for ~50 euros.
 For information about travel through Milan’s Malpensa Airport (MXP), consult the website www.airportmalpensa.com.

 Your Trek Travel guides will meet you at the Hotel Home Florence (Piazza Piave, 3 - 50122 Florence, Italy) at 11:00 AM on the first day of the trip.
 Should you wish to reserve a room at this hotel pre-or post-trip, please contact your Trip Consultant for a discount code (subject to availability).
 You’ll then shuttle 90 minutes to your lunch spot for a taste of Tuscan cuisine.
 After lunch, your guides will do a bike fitting to ensure your comfort on your Trek Domane this week, before you take your first spin through the countryside.
 Please have your first day’s riding gear handy and separate from your other luggage to facilitate the bike fitting and ride.